Accounts receivable invoices, or sundry invoices as they are sometimes known, are issued in respect of a large range of services.

 - account number 40729168

 As payments can take longer using this method, make sure they are paid in advance of your due date or specified instalment date.
+Please also quote the invoice number.

 Make your cheque payable to Doncaster MBC and include your invoice number on the reverse of the cheque.
 Payments can take longer using this method, so please make sure they are paid in plenty of time before due date or your instalment date.